AstraZeneca/runnable/docs/index.md

   <figcaption></figcaption>
 </figure>

-The scope of magnus is intentionally limited.
+The scope of magnus is intentionally limited to aid during the model development phase.
 It does not boast of end to end development.
 The heavy lifting is always done by the providers.